 This post may contain compensated links.
 Refer to my disclaimer for more info.

 Day #2 of our Blue Ridge Mountains Vacation was exciting because I happily crossed off another bucket list adventure – apple picking at Mercier Orchards!
 Who doesn’t love the thought of frolicking throughout a legit, family-owned orchard?
 Picking a peck of apples to take home, strolling through their old-fashioned general store, and tasting their homemade samples and cafe food gave us a happy, nostalgic feeling that we won’t soon forget.
 Here’s a must-do list and family-friendly things to do nearby.
-Don’t miss the fun video and important info at the end!
+Don’t miss the fun videos and important info at the end!

 APPLE PICKING & MORE